quii/learn-go-with-tests/math.md

 If we're going to use `roughlyEqualFloat64` in _one_ of our radians tests, we should probably use it for _all_ of them.
 That's a nice and simple refactor.

 ## Hour Hand Point

-Right, it's time to calculate where the hour hand point is going to go by working out its unit vector.
+Right, it's time to calculate where the hour hand point is going to go by working out the unit vector.

 ### Write the test first